 It should be noted that the scale factor used in iXBRL is separate from the XBRL "accuracy" mechanism (expressed using "decimals" or "precision").
-For example, the value " \in 12.34 million" is expressed in millions (a scale factor of "6"), but is accurate to the nearest \in 10,000 (which would be denoted by a decimals value of "-4").
-Additional examples on the application of the 'scale' and 'decimals' attributes can be found in XBRL guidance on tagging Inline XBRL documents.
+For example, the value "€ 12.34 million" is expressed in millions (a scale factor of "6"), but is accurate to the nearest € 10,000 (which would be denoted by a decimals value of "-4").
+Additional examples on the application of the 'scale' and 'decimals' attributes can be found in XBRL guidance on iXBRL tagging.

-Guidance X.X.X - Representation of rates, percentages and ratios
+Guidance 3.2.2 - Representation of rates, percentages and ratios